sitomani/4champ/docs/appstore_removal.md

 Clearly I was at a dead end with 4champ.
 It seemed impossible to get the Apple Review dispute sorted out by any means that I could think of, and the agreement plan had gone off too.
 At this point, around September 2017 I decided to pull 4champ from AppStore altogether.
 It did not feel right to keep the app available, if I could not release any updates to it.
-As a matter of fact, it was a nice policy from Apple to let the version 2.0 stay in during the lengthy conversations.
+As a matter of fact, it was a nice policy from Apple to let the version 2.0 stay in during the lengthy conversations, but I did not want to push my luck on that any further.

 So I set up this github repository, and added just a license and readme files back in September 2017, as a placeholder for releasing the app as open source project.
 If I could not get it listed in AppStore, anybody with Xcode could build it from